apecloud/kubeblocks/docs/user_docs/cli/kbcli_kubeblocks_install.md

 ```
       --check                    Check kubernetes environment before install (default true)
       --create-namespace         Create the namespace if not present
-      --format string            output format, one of human, json, yaml. only used when interactive is set to false, default format is yaml (default "yaml")
   -h, --help                     help for install
-      --interactive              interactive preflights, default value is false
       --monitor                  Auto install monitoring add-ons including prometheus, grafana and alertmanager-webhook-adaptor (default true)
       --set stringArray          Set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --set-file stringArray     Set values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)